Forward and Reverse Proxy in System Design

 Forward and reverse proxy in system design

-• Security: When we use a reverse proxy, a website’s origin server IP address is abstracted from the attackers.
-So to exploit any vulnerabilities, malicious clients can not access them directly.
-Many reverse proxy servers include features that help protect backend servers against distributed denial-of-service (DDoS) attacks, such as rejecting traffic from specific IP addresses of the client (blacklisting) or limiting the number of requests accepted from each client.
+• By using a reverse proxy, we can hide the origin server's IP address from the clients so that malicious clients cannot access them directly.
+Reverse proxy can also implement features like rejecting traffic from specific client IP addresses (blacklisting) or limiting the number of requests accepted from each client.

-• Caching: A proxy server can cache frequently requested resources such as web pages, images, and videos.
-This allows the cached content to be served directly from the proxy server, without needing to make requests to the original server.
-This reduces the load on the web server, speeds up the delivery of content, saves bandwidth, and reduces network latency.
+• A reverse proxy can cache frequently requested resources like web pages, images, and videos.
+By serving cached content directly from the reverse proxy, we can reduce the load on the web server, speed up content delivery, save bandwidth, and decrease network latency.

-• SSL encryption: If you're looking to reduce the computational load on your origin server when it comes to SSL (or TLS) encryption, a reverse proxy can be a great solution.
-We can configure reverse proxy to decrypt all incoming requests and encrypt all outgoing responses i.e. your origin server won't have to deal with the encryption/decryption process for each individual client request.
-This can be a major relief for your server's resources, freeing them up to handle other tasks more effectively.
+• We can configure a reverse proxy to decrypt all incoming requests and encrypt all outgoing responses i.e. your origin server won't have to handle the encryption/decryption process for each client request.
+This can help to reduce the load on the origin server.

 Disadvantages of reverse proxy

-• Adding a reverse proxy to a system can increase its complexity, which can make it more difficult to manage and troubleshoot issues.
+• Adding a reverse proxy to a system can increase its complexity.

 • If the reverse proxy fails, the entire system can be affected, as all traffic goes through it.
-It is important to ensure redundancy and failover mechanisms are in place to mitigate this risk.
+It is important to ensure redundancy and failover mechanisms to mitigate this risk.

 • While a reverse proxy can improve performance by caching and load balancing, it can also introduce additional latency and overhead due to the additional processing required for each request.